unitn-sml/pyconstruct/README.md

 python setup.py install
 ```

-After installing Pyconstruct you will need to install **MiniZinc** as well.
+Before using Pyconstruct you will need to install **MiniZinc** as well.
 Download the latest release of MiniZincIDE and follow the instructions.

 Check out the [Installation